Malaysia: Biodiversity and conservation

 Malaysia signed the Rio Convention on Biological Diversity on 12 June 1993, and became a party to the convention on 24 June 1994.
 It has subsequently produced a National Biodiversity Strategy and Action Plan, which was received by the convention on 16 April 1998.
 The country is megadiverse with a high number of species and high levels of endemism.
-It is estimated to contain 20 per cent of the world's animal species.
+It is estimated to contain 20% of the world's animal species.
 High levels of endemism are found on the diverse forests of Borneo's mountains, as species are isolated from each other by lowland forest.

 There are about 210 mammal species in the country.
 Over 620 species of birds have been recorded in Peninsular Malaysia, with many endemic to the mountains there.
 A high number of endemic bird species are also found in Malaysian Borneo.
 250 reptile species have been recorded in the country, with about 150 species of snakes and 80 species of lizards.
 There are about 150 species of frogs, and thousands of insect species.
 The Exclusive economic zone of Malaysia is 334,671 km² and 1.5 times larger than its land area.
 It is mainly in the South China Sea.
 Some of its waters are in the Coral Triangle, a biodiversity hotspot.
-The waters around Sipadan island are the most biodiverse in the world.
+The waters around the island of Sipadan are the most biodiverse in the world.
 Bordering East Malaysia, the Sulu Sea is a biodiversity hotspot, with around 600 coral species and 1200 fish species.
 The unique biodiversity of Malaysian Caves always attracts lovers of ecotourism from all over the world.

 Nearly 4,000 species of fungi, including lichen-forming species have been recorded from Malaysia.
-Of the two fungal groups with the largest number of species in Malaysia, the Ascomycota and their asexual states have been surveyed in some habitats (decaying wood, marine and freshwater ecosystems, as parasites of some plants, and as agents of biodegradation), but have not been or have been only poorly surveyed in other habitats (as endobionts, in soils, on dung, as human and animal pathogens); the Basidiomycota are only partly surveyed: bracket fungi, and mushrooms and toadstools have been studied, but Malaysian rust and smut fungi remain very poorly known.
-Without doubt, many more fungal species in Malaysia have not yet been recorded, and it is likely that many of those, when found, will be new to science.
+Of the two fungal groups with the largest number of species in Malaysia, the Ascomycota and their asexual states have been surveyed in some habitats (decaying wood, marine, and freshwater ecosystems, as parasites of some plants, and as agents of biodegradation), but have not been or have been only poorly surveyed in other habitats (as endobionts, in soils, on dung, as human and animal pathogens); the Basidiomycota are only partly surveyed: bracket fungi, mushrooms and toadstools have been studied, but Malaysian rust and smut fungi remain little known.
+Without a doubt, many more fungal species in Malaysia are yet to be recorded, and it is likely that many of those, when found, will be new to science.